-Fatigue During Pregnancy or Nursing
+Fatigue During Pregnancy

-What percent of women get this ailment?
+What percent of women get Fatigue during pregnancy?

 Feel like you have no energy while pregnant?

 During early pregnancy, your body is in a hormonal free for all, which causes the production of more progesterone.
 This can make you feel sluggish and sleepy.
-In addition you’re producing more blood to carry nutrients to the baby causing more effort for your heart and other organs.
+You’re producing more blood to carry nutrients to the baby causing more effort for your heart and other organs.
 All of these changes create extra effort for your body and may lead to fatigue.
 Mental and emotional stress can be added to the list of reasons you may be feeling fatigued.

 But while it’s normal to be tired, fatigue can be a symptom of anemia, particularly iron-deficiency anemia.
 Iron-deficiency anemia affects about 50% of all pregnant women.
-Your body needs iron to make hemoglobin, the substance in red blood cells that enables them to carry oxygen to your tissues and to your baby.
-According to ACOG (American College of Obstetrics and Gynecology), Your need for iron doubles during pregnancy because of the needs of the baby, the increase in blood produced by your body, and the blood loss that occurs during delivery.
+Your body needs iron to make hemoglobin, the substance in red blood cells that enables them to carry oxygen where needed.
+According to ACOG (American College of Obstetrics and Gynecology), your iron requirement doubles during pregnancy.
+This is because of the needs of the baby, the increase in blood produced by your body, and the blood loss that occurs during delivery.

 How Can You Avoid or Treat Fatigue During Pregnancy?